GGSargsyan/NearestNeighbor-without-scikit-learn/README.md

 # NearestNeighbor-without-scikit-learn
-In python I wrote the Nearest Neighbor algorithm that would typically require using the scikit-learn library.
+(Open README in raw format) In python I wrote the Nearest Neighbor algorithm that would typically require using the scikit-learn library.
 This program is specifically applied to the classic iris flower datasets problem.

 I completed this using Jupyter Notebook.
 To run the program use the two iris-testing-data.csv and iris-training-data.csv files or feel